 Helping people with Non-Verbal Learning Disabilities learn social skills

 Non-verbal learning disabilities are mainly diagnosed in children.
 Like kids with 'regular' learning disabilities who are struggling socially, they may be given remedial social skills training.
 This is often done in a group setting, but may be done one-on-one with a counselor, or in pairs with another client.

-This article on approaches that can work for adults with Asperger's Syndrome may be relevant to you:
+This article on approaches that can work for adults with less-severe Autism Spectrum Disorder may be relevant to you: